Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-The compressor comes to full pressure, shuts off correctly then leaks air from a pin hole in cylinder head near where reed valves are located.
+The compressor comes to full pressure, shuts off correctly then leaks air from a pinhole in the cylinder head near where reed valves are located.
 Is the pinhole supposed to be there? what is supposed to keep air from bleeding out there?

 Mike, once the air compressor shuts off, there is no way compressed air is supposed to bleed out anywhere for more than a second or two.

-The tank check valve is supposed to keep the compressed air in the tank until you open an downstream air line to an air tool to use the air.
-So, if air is bleeding out anywhere, then I would surmise that the tank check valve is fouled or failed.
+The tank check valve is supposed to keep the compressed air in the tank until you open a downstream airline to an air tool to use the air.
+So, if the air is bleeding out anywhere, then I would surmise that the tank check valve is fouled or failed.

 Then, when the compressor stops, the left over-the-piston air bleeds out the hole, and the compressed air in the tank stays there unless you use it, and unless the tank check valve is wonky.